rust-lang/rust/text/0000-conservative-impl-trait.md

 **Core semantics**:

-- If a function returns `@Trait`, its body can return values of any type that implements `Trait`, but all return values need to be of the same type.
+- If a function returns `impl Trait`, its body can return values of any type that implements `Trait`, but all return values need to be of the same type.

 - As far as the typesystem and the compiler is concerned, the return type